AdguardTeam/KnowledgeBaseDNS/docs/general/flush-dns-cache.md

 sidebar_position: 4
 ---

 Machine operating systems and internet browsers save and store DNS cache – information about previous DNS lookups.
-This speeds up website loading since the cache contains IP addresses of the requested domains: instead of referring to DNS servers, the system answers queries from the cache.
+This speeds up website loading since the cache contains IP addresses of the requested domains: instead of referring to DNS servers, the system fetches responses to queries from the cache.

 However, outdated DNS cache data stored on your computer or browser can cause problems displaying or loading websites.
 Even worse, the DNS cache may be corrupted by network attacks or viruses.
 In this case, unauthorized domain names or IP addresses will be inserted into it.
 And, for example, instead of going to google.com, your browser may redirect you to a malicious IP address or ad page.